mervin-njy/upwork-proposal-fullstack/coding-challenge-2/README.md

 ## Notes

 1. There are no external dependencies involved, apart from Node.js.
 The core modules involved in Node.js are as follows:
-   a. _http_: to provide web-related functionalities like creating HTTP servers and making HTTP requests.
+   - _http_: to provide web-related functionalities like creating HTTP servers and making HTTP requests.
-   b. _url_: to parse and format URLs into components.
+   - _url_: to parse and format URLs into components.
-   c. _path_: to support tasks like joining file and directory paths.
+   - _path_: to support tasks like joining file and directory paths.
-   d. _fs_ (file system): to enable interaction with the file system, like reading and writing operations.
+   - _fs_ (file system): to enable interaction with the file system, like reading and writing operations.
-2. It is important that your are in the project's root directory before running the server
+2. It is important that you are in the project's root directory before running the server.
 3. The port used by default is 3000.
 You may change the port in the server.js file if it is being utilized.